hafen/aws/README.md

 ## Post Instantiation Configuration ##
 *****
 Currently there a few steps that have not been automated that need to be done manually when the cluster has finished provisioning
-Once the cluster has been spun up (around 10 - 15 min) you can access the machine via ssh through the elastic-mapreduce cli
+Once the cluster has been spun up (around 10 - 15 min) you can access the master node via ssh through the elastic-mapreduce CLI

 *   Linux/Mac
 `./elastic-mapreduce --ssh -j <job id from previous command>`